WireGuard/android_kernel_wireguard/standalone/README.md

 # Standalone WireGuard Tools for Android

-This currently contains a version of wg-quick.bash that works with Android 7's `ndc` command.
-It requires the WireGuard module to be part of your kernel, but after that, the usual `wg-quick up` and `wg-quick down` commands work normally.
+This compiles and creates a tarball which you can use to install the WireGuard tools into an existing ROM via root.

 ## Installation

-Build a `wg` binary for Android using the `build-wg.sh` script.
-Then copy this folder some place on your phone, and run `sh ./install.sh` as root.
-It should survive ROM flashes.
+Type `make`, copy the resulting `.tar.gz` to your device, and as root, run `sh ./install.sh`.
+The installation should survive ROM reflashes.

-## Usage

-Compared to the ordinary wg-quick, this one does not support SaveConfig and {Pre,Post}{Up,Down}.

-Put your configuration files into `/data/misc/wireguard/`.
-After that, the normal `wg-quick up|down` commands will work.